Kelly Ripa’s Fans Can’t Get Over How Handsome Son Joaquin Is In Her Latest Instagram Picture

 On the CW show, Michael will play a young Hiram Lodge and mom Kelly Ripa took to her Instagram page to congratulate her son with a photo from the set of the show.
 Earlier this year, Ripa told Jimmy Fallon that her husband absolutely loves starring in the CW show and it’s nice to know that it’s a show that her kids actually like to watch.

 “He’s having the best time ever.
 I wish you could watch Riverdale with my 16-year-old daughter who’s finally like, ‘I cannot believe Dad is on a show that I actually watch.
 So, Veronica — she’s 16 also — and she drinks mimosas at breakfast.
 My daughter’s like, ‘Dad never lets me drink mimosas at breakfast.’
-And I go, ‘Yeah, because he’s a real father and that’s a character on TV.’ “
+And I go, ‘Yeah, because he’s a real father and that’s a character on TV.'”

-Riverdale returns to the CW this Fall.
+Riverdale returns to the CW this fall.